Secondary (English Medium) (Part-time) PGDE

 - You should hold a relevant degree at undergraduate level or above; preference will be given to those possessing a degree at Honours level, but consideration will also be given to those holding Ordinary degrees

 - There are subject specific entry guidelines for secondary teaching stipulated by GTC Scotland in the 2019 Memorandum on Entry Requirements to Programmes of Initial Teacher Education in Scotland.
-Details of these are available in our Frequently Asked Document - see link above.
+Details of these are available here or in our Frequently Asked Document - see link above

 You must also hold the following qualifications prior to starting on the course: